elementary-Inc/blog/_posts/2021/2021-01-28-hardware-enablement-device-features.md

 </figcaption>
 </figure>

 The end result is that elementary OS 6 is an even more seamless experience from powering on your device through logging in, while also supporting features OEMs care about.
 For a fallback—e.g. on platforms that don't support boot logos, like Raspberry Pi or Pinebook Pro—we show the elementary "e" logomark, similar to today.
 This fallback feature was [contributed to Plymouth upstream](https://gitlab.freedesktop.org/plymouth/plymouth/-/merge_requests/125).
-This boot screen work was tackled largely by [Marius Meisenzahl][meisenzahl], so be sure to consider [sponsoring him][meisenzahl] for all his contributions.
+This boot screen work was tackled largely by [Marius Meisenzahl], so be sure to consider [sponsoring him on GitHub Sponsors][Marius Meisenzahl] for all his contributions.

 ## Installer & Initial Setup